Mark-GallagherJr/AUSSP-EAGLE-Parts/README.md

 # AUSSP-EAGLE-Parts
-Contains parts for EAGLE not included in the default libraries
+Contains parts for EAGLE not included in the default libraries.
+These parts were made in EAGLE 6, but should be compatible with current versions of EAGLE.
+They will be missing the 3D attributes used by the 3D renderer in EAGLE 7 and above.

 ## AS2_AVIONICS_LOGOS.lbr
 Contains logos used in the AS-2 days.
 Not really relevant for new projects, just nice for aesthetics.